Need more time & less stress in your life?

 6. How can you balance between keeping a neat kitchen that is also functional?
 Keep it simple.
 And minimize.
 Less is more.
 Adding too much clutter will make your kitchen look messy, feel smaller, and not be functional when cooking.

-As the weather starts to cool off, this is a great time of year to clean out your garage.
+Spring will soon be here!
+As the weather starts to warm up, this is a great time of year to clean out your garage.
 Surely there are a few (or more than a few) items that you have been meaning to get rid of or that you didn't even know you had.
-As temps cool off, Garage Sale Season kicks into high gear, so pull out those old bikes and gardening tools that haven't seen the light of day for the past couple of years and put them to good use.
+As temps begin to climb, Garage Sale Season kicks into high gear, so pull out those old bikes and gardening tools that haven't seen the light of day for the past couple of years and put them to good use.
 Turn your clutter into cash!

 If you don't want to have a sale or drag your unwanted items to consignment, consider donating to a local charity - many will even come pick up items from your porch or driveway, eliminating the time you have to spend on this task.
 Or, consider having a personal assistant set up a sale, take items to consignment, or haul them away to donations for you.
 Even if you don't have items to get rid of, organizing what is currently piled up on your garage floor will make your life easier.
 When looking for the camping gear or power tools, you'll know exactly where to look.